 “She did not see the world like other kids.
 She appreciated things more and did not want to do the normal things they wanted to do.
 Its almost like she became an old soul in a tiny little fragile body.”
 Trev.

 It was during this time that the Jess' family first learned about Camp Quality.
 After Jess’ first time at Middle Camp, she was hooked and immediately started counting down until the next one.

 “She would put a calendar on the wall for all the family to see with a big countdown list and everyday remind the family how many more sleeps!”
 Trev.

 When we asked Jess what Camp Quality means to her she replied with:

 “It fills the gap no doctors, friends of family can fill.
 It’s like the glue that keep you together.”

 To celebrate her 18th birthday, Jess planned to spend it with her closest friends, the people she met through Camp Quality.

-Recently finishing Year 12 as School Captain, and being accepted into Southern Cross University to study Podiatric Nursing prior to her HSC results being finalised, she has defied all odds against her learning difficulties and type 1 diabetes, as well as brushing death so many times throughout her life.
-She is a true example of living an optimistic life and the power of resilience!
+Recently finishing Year 12 as School Captain, and being accepted into Southern Cross University to study Podiatric Nursing prior to her HSC results being finalised, she has defied all odds, defying death over and again, overcoming her learning difficulties and managing Type 1 Diabetes.
+She is a true example of lthe power of resilience, and living optimistically.